boudicca-events/boudicca.events/docs/SEMANTIC_CONVENTIONS.md

 #### Registration enum values

-* `free`: a free event which neither requires registration nor a ticket
+* `FREE`: a free event which neither requires registration nor a ticket
-* `registration`: an event which requires a free registration
+* `REGISTRATION`: an event which requires a free registration
-* `pre-sales-only`: an event which can only be entered when buying a ticket in advance
+* `PRE_SALES_ONLY`: an event which can only be entered when buying a ticket in advance
-* `ticket`: a paid event which requires a ticket
+* `TICKET`: a paid event which requires a ticket

 #### "type" property